VibolSovichea/Self-Study-JS/DayTwo-Operators/README.md

 **Note** :
 >
-> There are more operators in JavaScript including Bitwise operator, Comma Operators,etc. I haven't list those in the lesson is because they aren't commonly used.
+> There are more operators in JavaScript including Bitwise operator, Comma Operators, etc. I haven't list those in the lesson is because they aren't commonly used.
 >